zadarastorage/zadara-terraform/Addons/install_csi/README.md

 # install Zadara CSI Operator Addon

-All use the official Hashicorp AWS Provider https://registry.terraform.io/providers/hashicorp/aws/latest/docs
+All use the official Hashicorp AWS Provider https://registry.terraform.io/providers/hashicorp/aws/latest/docs The complete CSI documentation can you find under https://github.com/zadarastorage/zadara-csi

 ## The installation and configuration is splitted in 2 parts.
 Its important that you first use the install_csi.tf script